albar965/littlenavmap-manual/src/en/USERPOINT.rst

 ``Type`` can be selected from a drop down list or entered freely.

+``Name`` and ``Tags`` can be selected freely.
+Note that some of these fields have a special meaning for X-Plane import and export.
+See below for more information.

 The field ``Description`` allows multi line text and special characters.
 Formatting like italic or bold is not supported.
 See :doc:`REMARKS` for more information about using web links in this field.